What is Whole Person Coaching®?

 Relationships Are the Core of Whole Person Coaching®

-As a Whole Person Coach, you co-create with your clients.
+As a Whole Person Coach™, you co-create with your clients an empowering transformational learning process that elicits their very best.
 This unique partnership is what enables you to elicit the best from both of you.
-We call it a “courageous space” because it creates the optimal environment for envisioning the goals and sustainable momentum that are only possible through a supportive, non-judgmental relationship.
+We call it a “co-evolutionary process” because it creates the optimal environment for envisioning the goals and sustainable momentum that are only possible through a supportive, non-judgmental relationship.

 Working with the Whole Person

-Whole Person Coaching views your client as an integrated whole.
+Whole Person Coaching views clients as an integrated whole.
 Through this approach, you help them uncover the interrelationship between the various aspects of their life.
 You walk side-by-side with them on their journey, supporting them to make the changes they seek.
-With a focus on the client’s agenda you conversations may cover a wide variety of topics as they self-discover their:
+With a focus on the client’s agenda your conversations may cover a wide variety of topics as they self-discover their: